DreamMachine/constant-surface-speed/README.md

 # CSS Controller

-A constant surface speed (CSS) controller for a metal lathe, built around an ESP32.
+A constant surface speed (CSS) controller for a metal lathe, built around an ESP32, tapping into your existing DRO scale and using the readings to control a VFD using modbus.

 ## What it does

-The controller keeps the cutting speed constant as the tool moves across the work.
+The controller keeps the cutting surface speed constant as the tool moves across the work.

-On a lathe, a fixed spindle RPM means the surface speed at the cutting edge changes with diameter.
-When facing a part from the rim toward the centre, the surface speed falls as the diameter shrinks.
-To hold it steady, the spindle has to speed up as the tool moves in.
-This controller does that automatically.
+On a lathe, a fixed spindle RPM means the surface speed at the cutting edge changes when the diameter changes.
+This means that facing a part, instead of staying constant, the surface speed falls as the diameter shrinks and the cutting tool moves towards the centre of the part.
+To hold it steady, the spindle has to be told to speed up as the tool moves in.
+This is a feature on some of the newer lathes that you can buy but I've never seen a retro-fit product for this.

-It reads the cross-slide position from the lathe's magnetic scale, works out the current diameter, and sets the spindle RPM so the surface speed stays at the value the operator chose.
-It sends the speed commands to the variable frequency drive (VFD) over Modbus RTU.
+To get the current position, tt reads the cross-slide position from the lathe's magnetic DRO scale, works out the current diameter, and sets the spindle RPM so the surface speed of the cutting tool stays at a constant value.

-The operator sets a target surface speed in metres per minute.
-The controller handles the rest while cutting.
+The operator sets a target surface speed in metres per minute, and the controller handles the rest.

 ## How it works

 The design is feed-forward.
-It computes the RPM the cut needs and commands it, rather than measuring RPM and correcting.
+It computes the RPM the cut needs and sends speed commands over modbus, rather than measuring RPM and correcting.

 The required spindle RPM is a direct calculation: